vickyzhoujy/w22/_info/staff.md

  iframe { width: 100%; height: 500px; }
 </style>

-Office Hours
+Information on Office Hours coming soon.

 Eventually, there will be a variety of opportunities for in-person office hours throughout the week.
 We have to get keys distributed first, though, and set up assignments to timeslots.

-Office hours for the weeks of 09/23-09/25, and 09/26-10/02 will be online at <https://bit.ly/cs16-f21-office-hours> per the schedule below.
+So, for the weeks of 09/23-09/25, and 09/26-10/02, office hours will be online; watch for announcements.

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQiMqLoMh9__fAe-xc7XHjFCd1r8ieHVYiBltFrIPGBLOMTFsy97fyc5c4fuZ85E2l7_gcZmPGyvng0/pubhtml?widget=true&amp;headers=false"></iframe>